 An estimated reading time encourages users to read through to the end of a post, since they know how much time it will take.
 It can help to keep readers on your website and boost engagement overall.

-In this article, we will show you how to easily add estimated post reading time in your WordPress posts.
+In this article, we will show you how to easily add estimated post reading time to your WordPress posts.

-Why Add Estimated Post Reading Time in WordPress Posts
+Why Add Estimated Post Reading Time in WordPress Posts?

 This is why several popular websites show a progress bar on top that shows a reading progress bar as users scroll down a post.

 Another way to achieve a similar effect is by adding an estimated reading time in plain text.
 This encourages users by telling them that it will only take a few minutes of their time to read this article.

 That being said, let’s take a look at how to easily display reading time in your WordPress blog post.

 The easiest way to add estimated post-reading time is by using the Read Meter plugin.
 It’s a free WordPress plugin that helps you show the reading time and progress bar on your website.

 First, you’ll need to install and activate the Read Meter plugin.
 For more details, see our step by step guide on how to install a WordPress plugin.